Seal element of the university of freiburg in the shape of a clover

 Read more

-Project Update: CIRCOMOD – EU-funded project on Circular Economy Modelling for Climate Change Mitigation
+We are part of CIRCOMOD – EU-funded project on Circular Economy Modelling for Climate Change Mitigation

 A big share of all greenhouse gas emissions come from the way we produce and consume materials.
 Circular economy aims at reducing natural resource inputs and losses in production and promoting recycling, longer use of products via better design, repair, and remanufacturing.
 The current scientific models and scenarios for policy making do not include circular economy options.
 CIRCOMOD will develop a new generation of models that will address this gap.